 •spread size: 11”x8.5”

 •final file must be 300dpi at the appropriate size

-Entries are due September 30th 2014.
-If you have any questions or have your final submission(s) send us an email at email@example.com
+September 30th October 24th 2014.
+If you have any questions or have your final submission(s) send us an email at firstname.lastname@example.org

 Ryan McCardle, co-founder of Furious Hooves, was recently interviewed by a really cool up and coming art magazine called Forge.
 They talked about his design work throughout the music industry specifically as the art director at Captured Tracks, but also his influences and a little bit on Furious Hooves.
 You can check out what they have to say below or go read it online here.